 The market reverses at RESISTANCE because there is selling pressure to push the price lower.
 The selling pressure could be from Institutions, banks, or smart money that trades in large orders.

 Imagine this: If the market keeps re-testing resistance, these orders will eventually be filled.
 And when all the orders are filled, who’s left to sell?

-It shows that participants are more aggressive to push /pull the price to break the resistance/support.
-While the higher low towards resistance indicate aggressive by the buyers
+It shows that participants are more aggressive to push/pulling the price to break the resistance/support.
+While the higher low toward resistance indicates aggressive by the buyers

 LET’S DO AN EXAMPLE

 Higher lows into Resistance usually result in a breakout (formed ascending triangle).
 Lower highs into Support usually result in a breakdown (formed descending triangle).